geetpurohit/DAPS/README.md

 # Extract Transport Load (ETL)

 First we take the data and clean it up to only take values of interest.
 Additionally we will also index it by datetime.
-For our example, the data will now look like (this data below only has 1 column.
-Do you understand why?):
+For our example, the data will now look like:
 <pre>
 <code>
                     Value